Home Features FAQ About Create Trip Open App

 Multi-Departure Planning

-Plan trips for friends traveling from different cities
+Plan a trip with friends flying from different cities

 This is where many group trips become harder than they look.
 Different airports, different arrival windows, different price tradeoffs, and one shared stay that only works if timing lines up.
-Prism helps the group coordinate those moving parts inside one collaborative trip planner instead of stitching them together by hand.
+Prism helps the group plan those tradeoffs in one place instead of stitching them together by hand.

 Arrival windows Compare timing across the group instead of one booking at a time.